hedgedoc/hedgedoc/markdown-it-plugins/README.md

 Everything is licensed under MIT

 ## Usage
-Install the lib using `yarn install @hedgedoc/markdown-it-plugins` or `npm i @hedgedoc/markdown-it-plugins`
+Install the lib using `pnpm add @hedgedoc/markdown-it-plugins`, `npm i @hedgedoc/markdown-it-plugins` or `yarn add @hedgedoc/markdown-it-plugins`

 ## Development
 If you want to contribute to this lib then:
 - Clone this repository
-- Install the dependencies using `yarn install`.
-Don't use `npm`!
+- Install the dependencies using `pnpm install`.
+Don't use `npm` or `yarn`!
 - Make your changes
 - Make sure that your changes are covered by tests.
-Use `yarn test` to run all tests
+Use `pnpm test` to run all tests
 - Make sure that your code follows the code style.
-Use `yarn lint` to check the style
+Use `pnpm lint` to check the style
 - Commit your changes (please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)) and create a pull request

 ## markdown-it-image-size